| |

 nutrient

 to fillup the outer pot, overflowing the system.
-So we replace the
+We replace the

 outer pot with a

-shallow saucer 1 1/2 - 2 inches deep.
+shallow saucer that is only 1/2 inch deep.
 When it rains, excess water

 overflows the saucer and drains away, keeping the plant from drowning.